DHTMLX/gantt-docs/data/desktop/css_overview.md

 }
 ~~~

-Overall structure is the following:
+The overall structure of the DOM element of the resource panel is given below:

 ~~~js
 - .gantt_layout_root